matrix-org/trafficlight/README.md

  * Tests that have started and explicitly fail are `failures`
  * Tests that have started but are in any other state are `errors`

+## Writing tests

+Tests should be written in the `trafficlight.tests` package.

+To be picked up by the autodiscovery system, they should be named `**/*_testsuite.py` and should contain one or more classes that extend `trafficlight.tests.TestSuite`.

+These suites will then be expanded on startup into a number of test cases, using the list of clients and servers known to trafficlight at present.

+The testSuites should implement the two methods, `generate_model` and `validate_model`.
+THe generator should return a trafficlight.object.Model which represents the state machine the test should go through.

+The validator should post-process the model and ensure that all conditions have been successfully applied. `trafficlight.tests.assertions` contains useful `unittest`-style assertXXX() methods that can mark the test as `failed`.
+Other exceptions will mark the test as `error`.

+Current status of all tests is on the status dashboard.

 ## Client controller loop

 The client controllers should basically poll the server and have a switch block for each action being returned: For each action they should perform it and only respond when complete.